magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-46213-category-tree-limited-20-categories.md

 labels: QPT patches,Quality Patches Tool,Support Tools,QPT 1.1.19,GraphQL,category tree,Magento,Adobe Commerce,cloud infrastructure,on-premises,2.4.2,2.4.2-p1,2.4.2-p2
 ---

 The ACSD-46213 patch fixes the issue where the category tree request is limited to 20 categories.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.19 is installed.
 The patch ID is ACSD-46213.
-Please note that the issue is scheduled to be fixed in Adobe Commerce xxx

 ## Affected products and versions